Edited by: Jessica Merritt

-However, I am an authorized user on my father’s Citi®/AAdvantage® Executive World Elite Mastercard®, which also would have gotten us into the lounge.
-Nowadays, the main reason he keeps that card open is because you can add up to 10 authorized users for no additional cost and each user will get their own card which will grant them access to Admirals Clubs.
+However, I am an authorized user ($175 per year) on my father’s Citi®/AAdvantage® Executive World Elite Mastercard®, which also would have gotten us into the lounge.

 For anyone who doesn’t have the AAdvantage Executive World Elite card or isn’t flying a qualifying American Airlines or JetBlue business or first class flight, here are the other ways to get into the Admirals Club:

 The Admirals Club at Boston Logan International Airport is open daily from 4 a.m. until 8:30 p.m.